AndreasThinks/bedtime-reading/readme.md

 If EMOJI_CONFIGS is not set, it defaults to using the :bookmark: emoji with a standard message and "Read Later" tag.

 ## Usage
+The application supports two main modes of operation:

+### 1. Saving URLs to Readwise
 1. Add the Slack bot to your workspace and invite it to the desired channels.
 2. When a message containing a URL is posted, react to it with one of your configured emojis.
 3. The bot will: